 This brand is also a leading producer of power tools in the American hardware store.
 This 4.6-pound corded electric jigsaw is one of their many impressive power tools.

 The Black Decker BDEJS600C machine features curve control tech.
-Our experts found that there’s a setting on the Black Decker BDEJS600C to control your saw’s orbit, and you can make bevel cuts at 40°.
+I found that there’s a setting on the Black Decker BDEJS600C to control your saw’s orbit, and you can make bevel cuts at 40°.
 Its adjustable shoe really comes in handy when you’re looking for stability, and you can enjoy easy blade changes since it’s tool-free.
 Plus, you can use T-shank and U-shank blades with this jigsaw as well.
 The speed settings and 3/4 stroke length is great for the price tag.

-What We Like
+What I Like

-- Excellent wire guard for increased safety
+- It includes excellent wire guard for increased safety.

 - Blade clamp accepts t-shank blade and u-shank blade types

-What We Don't Like
+What I Don't Like

 - There's no off button.
 You have to turn it off at the plug when necessary.